MSUTeam/MSU/MSU-Documentation.md

 `_tile` is a Battle Brothers tile instance.

 Returns false if there is no corpse on the tile.
-If there is a corpse on the tile, then it returns true if that corpse can resurrect or if `_false` is set to true.
+If there is a corpse on the tile, then it returns true if that corpse can resurrect or if `_force` is set to true.
 This function can be hooked by mods to add additional functionality.

 ## String
 `this.MSU.String.capitalizeFirst( _string )`